Skip to main content

 //setting a hint for the order date property

-toolTip = 'Input here the date the order was made';
+tooltip = 'Input here the date the order was made';

 background = #00FFFF; // making the background red